Long-term concentration of measure and cut-off: Introduction

-The corresponding inequality for continuous time Markov chains is Theorem~\ref{thm.concb-continuous}, and the special case for chains with a contractive coupling is Corollary~\ref{ADB-contract-cts-lem}.
-Our proof for continuous time uses completely different methods to those used for discrete time, and it is perhaps surprising that the resulting theorems are nearly exact analogues of each other.
-In Brightwell \& Luczak~(2013), a continuous time model is analysed (somewhat awkwardly) by studying its jump chain; this analysis would be eased by use of our new inequalities, and we intend to carry out such improved analysis in the near future.
+The corresponding inequality for continuous-time Markov chains is Theorem~\ref{thm.concb-continuous}, and the special case for chains that are contracting in Wasserstein distance is Theorem~\ref{ADB-contract-cts-lem}.
+Our proof for continuous time uses different methods to those used for discrete time (although both proofs draw on principles of concentration of measure for martingales), and it is perhaps a little surprising that the resulting theorems are nearly exact analogues of each other.
+In Brightwell and Luczak~\cite{BL2013}, a continuous-time model is analysed (somewhat awkwardly) by applying discrete-time concentration of measure inequalities from~\cite{L2012} to its jump chain; it seems that this analysis would be eased by direct application of our new continuous-time inequalities, and we plan to produce an improved version of~\cite{BL2013} in the future.

+Our notion of contraction in Wasserstein distance is very different in flavour from that of contraction in total variation distance, as studied by Marton~\cite{Marton96} and others subsequently.
+In particular, for a chain to exhibit contraction in total variation distance, it is necessary that, from any two states, there is a positive probability that two coupled chains started in these states coalesce in a single step.